GLOBAL MARKETS-Oil surge lifts global stocks out of three-day losing streak

 Global markets IMAGEhttps://tmsnrt.rs/2A1Aoi0

-(Reporting by Herb Lash; additional reporting by Marc Jones in London; Editing by Larry King, Nick Macfie and Dan Grebler)
+(Reporting by Herb Lash; additional reporting by Marc Jones in London; Editing by Larry King, Nick Macfie, Dan Grebler and David Gregorio)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))